OkayHughes/open-lab-notebook/src/posts/taking-site-to-next-level.md

 ```

+which is located at `mach = $homme/cmake/machineFiles/greatlakes.cmake`

-*However,* this relies on environment variables set in
+*However,* this relies on environment variables set in a file I called `setup.sh` which contains
 ```
 module load gcc/8.2.0